ins-amu/scripts/README.md

 Please see the [wiki](https://github.com/ins-amu/scripts/wiki)

 #### NEW in 0.3:
-- mrtrix3
+- mrtrix3 and many processing/tractography improvements
-- tests
-- corrections
--  ...
+- python 3

 #### License
 This poject use the MIT License.